toasterberry/ndguides/basics/hardware.md

 ## Computer

 As long as you're using anything relatively modern, the rest of your computer's hardware shouldn't matter too much for games before Midnight in Salem.
 Even a budget "gaming" PC from 6+ years ago should be more than capable of playing this series while recording/streaming with good performance.
+Many laptops are very usable as well.
 You might find small increases in time with higher end hardware, but it's likely negligible in many cases.

 With the most recent games in the 3D engine, your CPU and GPU can affect performance substantially.
 Thankfully, nobody runs these.